robhafernik/Dakota/README.md

 # Dakoda

 ## Weather and Data Display

 Uses Titano hardware from Adafruit, http://www.adafruit.com, along with an SCD-30 CO2/temp/humidity sensor, also from Adafruit.

-Based on example code from Adafruit mixed with Rob's silly CIRCUTPYTHON code.
+Based on example code from Adafruit mixed with Rob's silly CircuitPython code.

 **Written: summer 2022 by Rob**, rob@hafernik.com